 I have those cravings all the time also!
 Which is so bad because it led to weight gain.
-But I have stumbled upon this article explaining why we do crave sweets, and I can say for me it was pretty accurate.posted about 2 years ago
+But I have stumbled upon this article explaining why we do crave sweets, and I can say for me it was pretty accurate.posted over 2 years ago

 Usually I just distract myself.
-If I get my mind off of it, the cravings disappear – most of the time.posted about 2 years ago
+If I get my mind off of it, the cravings disappear – most of the time.posted over 2 years ago

-If you can avoid eat sweets when the cravings hit, set a time that you can eat a bit of sweet to reward yourself. hope it helpsposted about 2 years ago
+If you can avoid eat sweets when the cravings hit, set a time that you can eat a bit of sweet to reward yourself. hope it helpsposted over 2 years ago

 Funny, I just received an e-mail newsletter from my gym on how to avoid cravings.
 It’s pretty interesting.
 I’ll paste the content of it here: